Browser does not support script.

 Please go to our Pure for REF page to see how to deposit and add details of a research output to Pure.

 More generally, for more information or to find out if your output is eligible for a DOI, please contact the Research Support team (email: firstname.lastname@example.org or email@example.com).

 If you are publishing a book where King's College London, or a department, is the nominal publisher, Libraries & Collections may be able to provide you with an ISBN.
 An International Standard Book Number is a 13 digit number which uniquely identifies a publication, and makes it easier for the publication to be searched for within catalogues and bibliographic databases.
 There is no legal obligation to have an ISBN, but you may find it helpful.

-You can apply to Library Services for an ISBN by emailing firstname.lastname@example.org in the Library Research Support team, but please first ensure your item qualifies for publication through your academic department.
+You can apply to Libraries & Collections for an ISBN by emailing firstname.lastname@example.org in the Library Research Support team, but please first ensure your item qualifies for publication through your academic department.

 Please note the following when applying: